 Many vegans and aspiring vegans care about eating a healthy, balanced diet and want to be well-informed about nutrition.
 Vegans have a significantly reduced risk for type 2 diabetes and high blood pressure and, on average, have lower cholesterol levels.

 Although there are health benefits to being vegan, there are also nutrients to be aware of.
 We aim to give you all the essential information you need to know about vegan nutrition on this page.
+For those who want it, we provide links to additional information for each nutrient.

 Page info by Jack Norris, registered dietitian and executive director of Vegan Outreach